wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 == Frequently Asked Questions ==

+= Do I have to insert the Google Analytics tracking code manually? =

+No, once the plugin is authorized and a default domain is selected the Google Analytics tracking code is automatically inserted in all webpages.

-= I have several WordPress websites, do I need an API Project for each one? =
+= I have an error =

-No, you don't.
-You can use the same API Project (same API Key, Client Secret and Client ID) for all your websites.
+Here's a list with common errors and how to fix them [Errors in Google Analytics Dashboard](https://deconf.com/error-codes-in-google-analytics-dashboard-for-wordpress/)

-= Some settings are missing in your video tutorial ... =
+= Some settings are missing in the video tutorial =

 We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.